Picking an Investment: How to Approach Analyzing a Stock

 - Financial statements of public companies are usually available on the SEC’s EDGAR database, or on the companies’ own websites

 Deciding how to invest is a lot like shopping for a car, but a lot more consequential.
 You can start by understanding your personal needs and style.
 Then you can consider different models, comparing choices based on their price and potential performance.
 Investment decisions deserve a similar but even more robust analysis.
-For many, evaluating investments might feel as natural as shopping on a car lot, especially if you’re doing it for the first time.
+For many, evaluating investments might not feel as natural as shopping on a car lot, especially if you’re doing it for the first time.
 But, by learning the basics, you can figure out what to look for, and what to potentially avoid.

 Whether you’re buying a single stock or building a diversified portfolio, smart shopping can have an impact on your portfolio’s performance.
 So how do you tell a reasonable investment from a total lemon?
 Well, there are no guarantees, but there are some ways to increase your chances of making an investment that supports your goals.
 Here are four steps to consider when analyzing a potential stock investment: